Home

 Moving Forward

-It’s important to consider the experience of citizens who either had no access to computers and broadband, or were not sufficiently capable at using online systems.
+It’s important to consider the experience of citizens who either had no access to computers and broadband, or were not sufficiently capable of using online systems.
 While many in society still have no access or insufficient online skills, the need to engage online for critical services during the pandemic introduced many citizens to a new way of interfacing with the government.

 It’s safe to assume that citizens who had new and positive experiences dealing with the government online, from municipal agencies to federal offices, will be comfortable doing so in the future.
 And that emphasizes how important citizen experience will be going forward.